Libation for the Dead

 - Xam'd: Lost Memories: on the grave of an child enemy soldier, until Ishuu realizes the recipient is underage, and consumes the remainder.

-- Implied in StrikerS Sound Stage X, where in exchange for information on Toreda and Ixpellia, Jail Scaglietti asks for enough Belka Red Wine for one so that he and the imprisoned Numbers Cyborgs can honor the death anniversary of their fellow Number Due.
+- Implied in StrikerS Sound Stage X, where in exchange for information on Tredia and Ixpellia, Jail Scaglietti asks for enough Belka Red Wine for one so that he and the imprisoned Numbers Cyborgs can honor the death anniversary of their fellow Number Due.

-- Vash pours a bottle of alcohol over one of the lightbulb shaped power plants.
+- Trigun: Vash pours a bottle of alcohol over one of the lightbulb shaped power plants.
 Turns out these are powered by angel-like beings, of which Vash is one.

 - Seijuro Hiko does this in Rurouni Kenshin.
-More exactly, he pours sake on the graves that child!Kenshin dug for three slave girls he had befriended, who were cruelly slaughted by bandits (who were immediately thereafter killed by Hiko himself).
+More exactly, he pours sake on the graves that child!Kenshin dug for three slave girls he had befriended, who were cruelly slaughtered by bandits (who were immediately thereafter killed by Hiko himself).

 - Roybea Roy from After War Gundam X is shown pouring wine on the tombstone of his first love, the woman who gave him his Gundam